albar965/littlexpconnect/README.txt

 - "Fetch AI": Enable or disable the fetching of AI aircraft and ships (carrier and frigate).
 Disable AI fetching if you see stutters or performance degradation within X-Plane when using the plugin.
+- "Load AI Aircraft Information": Xpconnect tries to load additional information from related ".acf" files.
+This is done in background and does not cause stutters or hesitations.
+You can disable this function if you see problems.
+Only limited information is available for AI and multiplayer if disabled.
 - "Fetch Rate 50 ms" to "Fetch Rate 500 ms": Xpconnect will get all aircraft parameters at this rate.
 Lower values result in smoother aircraft movement but may induce stutters or decrease performance in X-Plane.